NinjaFB/Tech-through-the-ages/README.md

 # Tech-through-the-ages

-This modpack is the server managment end. use curseforge
+This modpack is the internal project tracker.

+If you don't know what that is, you are in the wrong place